NHS England investigations

 • The case manager will then explain the procedure (including what will happen after the meeting with reference to approximate timeframes).

-Important note – The associate/deputy medical director and the case manager are not decision makers in your case – their role is to undertake the investigation and present their findings to either the Performance Advisory Group (PAG) (Appendix 1) or the Performers Lists Decision Panel (PLDP) (Appendix 2) who will make a decision as to what action (if any) is to be taken).
+Important note – The case manager and case investigator are not decision makers in your case – their role is to undertake the investigation and present their findings to either the Performance Standards Group (PSG) (Appendix 1) or the Performers Lists Decision Panel (PLDP) (Appendix 2) who will make a decision as to what action (if any) is to be taken).

 • You will be invited to provide an overview as to your career, your experience and your current role, which will set the concerns in context.

-• The associate/deputy medical director and the case manager will then invite you to provide an explanation of the concerns from your perspective and/or take you through a series of questions that they will have pre-prepared.
+• The case manager and/or case investigator will then invite you to provide an explanation of the concerns from your perspective and/or take you through a series of questions that they will have pre-prepared.

 • Top tips